ghostintranslation/SimpleSynth/README.md

 # SimpleSynth
 SimpleSynth is a Teensy based synth with the main objective to keep it simple.

+NOTE: I have stopped maintaining this repo in favor of [Synth](https://github.com/ghostintranslation/synth).

 ## Features

 * FM, AM and Ring synthesis with 1 carier and 1 modulator